Thursday, 28 August 2014

 So, two questions:

-Is this a peculiarly English thing to do, and does it take a peculiarly English sense of humour to find it the funniest things you’ve read in years?
+Is this a peculiarly English thing to do, and does it take a peculiarly English sense of humour to find it the funniest thing you’ve read in a long time?

 Becoming a Battery.